The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 If you add another specialist to the team, the points for the next Sprint, instead of 133, will already be 133 + 27 = 160.
-Then you can hope that for one sprint, the team will complete 160 points of work.
+Ideally, this means that for one Sprint, the team will complete 160 points of work.
 Thus, instead of a total of 10 items, these 160 points may include, for example, 15 items.
-Your business stakeholders will enjoy faster development.
+Your business stakeholders will be satisfied with faster development.

 If one participant leaves the team, you simply subtract 27 from 133 to get 106.
 The team can produce such work points during the next period (Sprint) if you are left without one participant.

 Once you have the team velocity measured in points, you can theoretically calculate an unlimited number of Product Backlog Items in the future and determine how many Sprints (periods, weeks, months, etc.) will be required to complete all items.